cobbland/cobb.land/posts/whos-a-blog-for.md

 possed: https://dice.camp/@cobb/115011710924109767
 ---

 <p class="note"><b>Note:</b> A draft version of this post accidentally went up a few days ago.
 I pulled it down within minutes, but at least <a href="https://mtwb.blog/posts/2025/blaugust2025/should-there-be-comments/">one person</a> had already seen it.
-Sorry for the bait-n-switch, Matt!</p>
+(Sorry for the bait-n-switch, Matt!)</p>

 I've seen a few Blaugust posts<sup><a href=#1down id="1up">1</a></sup> over the past as many days in which their authors bemoan the lack of comment sections on other people's blogs.
 I'm writing this response post in lieu of leaving a comment (and undermining my entire thesis).

 Who is a blog for?

 A blog is for its author.
-Engagement and community are byproducts, and not always welcome ones, and certainly not ones the author is obligated to host.
+Engagement and community are byproducts, and not <i>always</i> welcome ones, and certainly not ones the author is obligated to host.

 Let me explain.